rackerlabs/rackspace-how-to/content/rackspace-metrics/rackspace-metrics-overview.md

 product_url: rackspace-metrics
 ---

-Rackspace Metrics is a multi-tenant software-as-a-service (SaaS) product that offers a flexible and affordable platform for storing and serving time-series metrics.
+Rackspace Metrics is a multitenant software-as-a-service (SaaS) product that offers a flexible and affordable platform for storing and serving time-series metrics.
 It provides a REST API for metrics ingestion and retrieval.
 In addition, it also provides out-of-box integration with popular open-source tools.
-The software that powers this service is an open source project named [Blueflood](http://blueflood.io), which is built on top of [Apache&reg; Cassandra&reg;](http://cassandra.apache.org/).
+The software that powers this service is an open-source project named [Blueflood](http://blueflood.io), which is built on top of [Apache&reg; Cassandra&reg;](http://cassandra.apache.org/).
 Rackspace Metrics is designed to meet the functional and performance requirements of enterprise-scale metrics.

 ### The growth of metrics

-The number of applications that are built for the cloud and deployed in the cloud is growing.
+The number of applications that are built for and deployed in the cloud is growing.
 Instead of a monolithic design, these applications have distributed architectures and are deployed as clusters of platform components.
 These components constantly communicate with each other to form the business functions of the application.

-In this distributed architecture, each platform component instance is an independent process that can be monitored individually.
+In distributed architectures, each platform component instance is an independent process that can be monitored individually.
 As a result, the size of the data collected by infrastructure-monitoring tools such as Rackspace Monitoring and Nagios&reg; has grown exponentially.